Wales consider Cymru name change after World Cup

 "I would say it's the direction of travel, but there's no firm decisions on it.
 It's more almost by osmosis that we're heading towards it."

-Wales' participation in Qatar is only their second ever appearance at the World Cup finals - the other was 1958 in Sweden - but they have qualified for the last two Euros tournaments.
+Wales' participation in Qatar is only their second ever appearance at the World Cup finals - the other was 1958 in Sweden - but they have qualified for the last two European Championships.

 In qualifying for Euro 2024 they have been drawn in a group alongside Turkiye, whose governing body has successfully requested its country's official name on the international stage be changed from the anglicised Turkey.